 Just a word of advice - staying in a hotel with someone you are not related to or married to is illegal.
 For the most part, hotels turn a blind eye, but I was recently asked to provide my marriage certificate at a smaller hotel - luckily I had it - and this is the second time in 5 years I have been asked to provide it.

 Dubai is getting hot and sticky, so be prepared.
 Temperatures today at 8am were 40 degrees and humidity was around 65% !!
-Not good!! over 6 years ago
+Not good!! almost 7 years ago